ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 =======

-Unit testing and integration testing are critical for the successful continuous integration and delivery of any program or libraries belonging to the PyAnsys project.
+Unit testing and integration testing are critical for the successful continuous integration (CI) and delivery of any library belonging to the PyAnsys project.

-`Test Driven Development (TDD)`_ is the practice of writing unit tests before writing production code.
+In 1993, Kent Beck developed `Test Driven Development (TDD)`_ as part of the Extreme Programming software development process.
+TDD is the practice of writing unit tests before writing production code.
 The benefit of this practice is that you know each new line of code is working as soon as it is written.
 It's easier to track down problems because only a small amount of code has been implemented since the execution of the last test.
 Furthermore, all test cases do not have to be implemented at once but rather gradually as the code evolves.
-In 1993, Kent Beck developed TDD as part of the Extreme Programming software development process.

 You should follow TDD when developing your PyAnsys project.
 Examples and best practices for unit tests follow.